Equivariant Coarse (Co-)Homology Theories: Examples

 and analogously for the two equivariant versions.

-\subsection{$\K$-theory of the Roe algebra}
+\subsection{$\boldsymbol{\K}$-theory of the Roe algebra}

-The Roe algebra is a \textCstar-algebra $\Roe(X)$ that can be constructed for every coarse space $X$ (cf.\ \cite[Section 4.4]{RoeCoarseGeometry}), but it is usually only dealt with in the case of coarsely connected proper metric spaces.
-As the biggest part of the theory has only been developed in the latter special case, we shall stick to it.
+The Roe algebra is a \textCstar-algebra $\Roe(X)$ that can be constructed for every coarse space $X$ (cf.\ \cite[Section~4.4]{RoeCoarseGeometry}), but it is usually only dealt with in the case of proper metric spaces.
+As most of the references only consider the latter special case, we shall stick to it.

-Let us briefly recall the broad outlines of its construction as presented, e.\,g., in \cite[Section 6.3]{HigRoe}.
-Starting with a representation $\rho$ of $\Cz(X)$ on a separable Hilbert space $H$, the Roe algebra $\Roe(X,\rho)$ is defined as the norm closure of the $*$-subalgebra of $\Lin(H)$ consisting of all operators $T$ satisfying the following two properties: \begin{itemize} \item $T$ is called \emph{locally compact}, if $\rho(f)T,T\rho(f)$ are compact operators on $H$ for all $f\in\Cz(X)$. \item $T$ has \emph{finite propagation}, if there is $R\geq 0$ such that $\rho(f)T\rho(g)=0$ whenever the distance between the supports of $f,g\in\Cz(X)$ is at least $R$.
-The infimum of all $R\geq 0$ with this property is called the \emph{propagation} $\Prop(T)$ of $T$. \end{itemize} This \textCstar-algebra depends on the choice of $H$ and $\rho$, but if the representation is big enough in a certain sense (it is \enquote{ample}), then its $\K$-theory $\K_*(\Roe(X,\rho))$ is independent from the choices up to canonical isomorphism.
+Let us briefly recall the broad outlines of its construction as presented, e.g., in \cite[Section~6.3]{HigRoe}.
+Starting with a representation $\rho$ of $\Cz(X)$ on a separable Hilbert space $H$ which is non-degenerate (meaning that $\rho(\Cz(X))H$ is dense in $H$), the Roe algebra $\Roe(X,\rho)$ is defined as the norm closure of the $*$-subalgebra of $\Lin(H)$ consisting of all operators $T$ satisfying the following two properties:\looseness=1 \begin{enumerate}\itemsep=0pt \item[$\bullet$] $T$ is called \emph{locally compact}, if $\rho(f)T,T\rho(f)$ are compact operators on $H$ for all $f\in\Cz(X)$. \item[$\bullet$] $T$ has \emph{finite propagation}, if there is $R\geq 0$ such that $\rho(f)T\rho(g)=0$ whenever the distance between the supports of $f,g\in\Cz(X)$ is at least $R$.
+The infimum of all $R\geq 0$ with this property is called the \emph{propagation} $\Prop(T)$ of $T$. \end{enumerate} This \textCstar-algebra depends on the choice of $H$ and $\rho$, but if the representation is big enough in a~cer\-tain sense (it is \enquote{ample}, i.e., it is non-degenerate and $\rho^{-1}(\Kom(H))=\{0\}$), then its $\K$-theory $\K_*(\Roe(X,\rho))$ is independent from the choices up to canonical isomorphism.
 Therefore, the representation $\rho$ is usually omitted from the notation with the understanding that one suitable representation has been chosen for each $X$.